ai-driven-dev/vscode/extension/resources/coding_rules.md

 - Document only complex or domain-specific flows, no inline comments if possible

 ## When creating a function
-- Write a function that does exactly one thing
+- Follow the Single Responsibility Principle, one function = one task
 - Use clear, descriptive variable names
 - Limit parameters and prefer immutability
 - Update any reference docs if behavior changes